Los Angeles DUI Attorney

 subsequent DUI charge.
 If you have been arrested for driving under the

 influence of alcohol or drugs, speaking with a Los Angeles criminal defense

-attorney from Lessem & Newstat, LLP will greatly increase your chances
+attorney from Lessem, Newstat & Tooson, LLP will greatly increase

 Arrested for DUI?
 You Have 10 Days to Protect Your License.